 - Surgical placement decisions – under or over muscle

-- Differences in existing breast tissues (anatomical variances between the left and right size, sometimes as extreme as 20% – which could mean you need a larger size on one side than the other).
+- Differences in existing breast tissues (anatomical variances between the left and right side)

 Always Choose a Specialist Plastic Surgeon

 Selecting a Specialist Plastic Surgeon for your cosmetic procedure is a decision that significantly impacts the outcome of the surgery.